fabioassuncao/homelab-setup/README.md

---spaces                    Subfolders where applications will be allocated (eg. apps, backups) --root-ssh-passphrase       Provides a passphrase for the ssh key --ssh-passphrase            Provides a passphrase for the ssh key -f|--force                  Force install/re-install
+--spaces                    Subfolders where applications will be allocated (eg. apps, backups) --root-ssh-passphrase       Provides a passphrase for the ssh key --ssh-passphrase            Provides a passphrase for the ssh key --ip-address                Main node IP address --local                     It determines whether it is a local installation or online, such as a VPS -f|--force                  Force install/re-install

 OPTIONS (Webhook):